richard-roberts/SalientPoses/_pages/home.md

 Throughout the process,
 [John Lewis](http://www.scribblethink.org/)
 supervised the project,
-helping out with both the high level theory and also the nuts of bolts are the programming
+helping out with both the high-level theory and also the nuts of bolts are the programming
 (Lewis is now a lead researcher at [SEED, Electronic Arts](https://www.ea.com/seed)).
 The research team at [OLM Digital](https://www.olm.co.jp/?lang=en) -